ZeaLoVe/zealove.github.io/content/en/posts/xxxops.md

 Crossing boundaries always has a magical charm, and many scientific breakthroughs are done at the intersection of disciplines.

-When we go too long in a direction or methodology to find the way, perhaps a change of direction to find the intersection is a good choice.
+When we go too long in a direction to find the way, perhaps a change of direction to find the intersection is a good choice.

 Another example is Masayoshi Son's approach to thinking about patents by randomly fishing for a few words from the dictionary to arrange combinations, which has to be admired.